nuxt/image/docs/content/5.providers/contentful.md

----
-title: Contentful
+# Contentful

-description: Nuxt Image has first class integration with Contentful
+Nuxt Image has first class integration with Contentful

 ---

 Integration between [Contentful](https://www.contentful.com/) and the image module.